The Mercy: Plot

 At home, his apparent success is bringing significant press attention.
 Robin Knox-Johnston completes the race, but Crowhurst’s false accounts suggest that he will finish the fastest as all other sailors but one have dropped out of the race.
 Crowhurst slows down his return trip to avoid the attention that finishing fastest would bring, knowing that scrutiny would reveal he had fabricated his earlier location reports.

-Upon learning that the other sailor still in the race has also dropped out because of his false records, he becomes overwhelmed with guilt and fear.
+Upon learning that Nigel Tetley, the other sailor still in the race has also dropped out because of his false records, he becomes overwhelmed with guilt and fear.
 He starts to lose his mind and begins to hallucinate and imagines seeing his wife who he confesses to.
 As his mental health fails, so does his physical health and he is oblivious to harming himself as he attempts to stay occupied by maintaining the radio.
 Meanwhile the vessel drifts.

 As his family, the press and public expectantly wait for his return, he loses all control of his mind and his situation and in despair realises he cannot go home and only has one way out.
 His vessel is eventually found adrift without Crowhurst onboard.
 It is not clear if he has jumped or fallen overboard.
 The authorities deduce from his records that he has lied about his progress during his journey.

 In the closing credits it states that Crowhurst‘s body was never found and that he was at sea for 7 months and completed 13,000 miles.
 Robin Knox-Johnston was the only sailor to finish the race and he donated his prize money to Crowhurst‘s family.